-The word ‘sacrifice’ implies that a person is giving up something he or she values for another person.
+The word ‘sacrifice’ implies that a person is giving up something he or she values for something or someone else.
 Every relationship requires give and take – but that’s where the catch is!
-Sacrificing in a relationship might seem like a big thing, but in this article we will explore what it really implies.
+Sacrificing in a relationship might seem like a big thing, but in this article, we will explore what it really implies.

 Compromise has to be reciprocal, while sacrifice is a one-way thing.
 In fact, compromise is a much healthier term.
 There are crucial differences between sacrifice and compromise.

-- Compromise is mutual while sacrifice is usually one-sided
+- Compromise is mutual whereas sacrifice is usually one-sided

-- Sacrifice may cause the person sacrificing to feel resentful while in the case of a healthy compromise both parties feel that they have been treated fairly
+- Sacrifice may cause the person sacrificing to feel resentful.
+In the case of a healthy compromise, both parties feel that they have been treated fairly

 How Important Is Sacrifice In A Relationship?

 In a loving relationship, one partner sacrificing something important implies support for the other partner.
 But this support, if taken too far, can lead to the partner (who is sacrificing) being taken for granted.
 It may even lead the other partner to have unrealistic expectations from their partner.
 This occurs if one person happens to be sacrificing too much and too often and will result in an issue in your relationship.
 In most dynamics, people tend not to do it enough.